Skip to main content

 (B) Any licensed accredited veterinarian who administers an approved brucella biologic to any animal within the state of Ohio shall:

-(1) Identify each animal with an individual identification in the right ear consisting of an official orange-colored vaccination eartag, an existing official eartag, or in the case of cattle registered with their respective breed association, by the registration identification; and
+(1) Identify each animal with an individual official identification in the right ear consisting of an official eartag, or an existing official eartag; and

 (2) Mark the right ear with a vaccination tattoo code consisting of three sections.
 The first section shall be an "R" designating the use of the RB51 brucella vaccine.
 The second section shall be the letter "V," enclosed in a shield, and the third shall be the last digit of the year in which the biologic is administered.

-(C) Upon request and for good cause shown the director of agriculture may grant written permission to vaccinate animals not eligible for vaccination under paragraph (A)(1) or (A)(3) of this rule.
+(C) Upon request the chief may grant written permission to vaccinate animals not eligible for vaccination under paragraph (A)(1) or (A)(3) of this rule.

 (D) No person shall administer, or permit the administration of, an approved brucella biologic to: